Leake tosses complete game, Mariners snap losing streak by unloading 14 runs, 5 homers on Astros

 But, for a few moments, Peacock regained control.
 He used a four-pitch fastball-slider combo to strike out Murphy, and got Moore to hit a routine grounder to third.
 Seager was forced out at home on the play.
 Suddenly, it appeared the Mariners wouldn’t even scrape across one run in the inning.

 Then Smith delivered, looping a first-pitch slider into right, scoring Santana easily.
-Long ripped around third, and slid just under the attempted tag to give the Mariners a 2-1 lead.
-From there, though, Seattle’s offense couldn’t provide any insurance.
-Mitch Haniger was hit by a pitch the next at-bat to load the bases again, but Peacock struck out Encarnacion to retire the side.
+Long ripped around third, blew by the stop sign, and slid just under the attempted tag to give the Mariners a 2-1 lead.

+“That was awesome,” Smith said.
+“That gave us the lead and gave us a lot more energy.
+It wasn’t just tying it up, but taking the lead.
+I’m pretty sure that gave Mike a lot more confidence to go back out there and put up a zero, and for us to continue to build off that.”

 Comments